dluciv/cccp/README.md

 CCCP aims to be common frontend for them, allowing to free the user and developer from selecting them manually.

 This tool was initially created for personal use.
 But you are welcome to contribute, report issues, consider features, etc.
-I have almost no time to maintain and develop it above my personal needs, so the most welcome requests are those coming with pull requests =).
+I have almost no time to maintain and develop it beyound my personal needs, so the most welcome requests are those coming with pull requests =).

 ## Usage